alpha-geek/alpha-geek/README.md

 My Hobbies | Interests
 ------------ | -------------
-Photography| Raspberry Pi
+Photography| IoT
-Electronics | Arduino
+Electronics | Cloud Computing

 <!--**alpha-geek/alpha-geek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub -->